-Advance Premium Tax Credits
+Advance Premium Tax Credits (APTC)

 Advance Premium Tax Credits (APTCs) are tax credits you can take in advance to lower your monthly health insurance payment, known as your premium.
 This type of financial assistance is based on your family size and income, and is only available to people who don’t get affordable health coverage offered through their employer.